What is Religious Abuse?

 - The Right to Legal Action: Civil legal action can be taken against individual abusers or institutions that fail to protect others, address possible or known risks, and properly supervise staff.
 Legal action includes filing for compensation of physical, psychological, and economic damages, and holding institutions responsible for damages accountable to prevent continued incidents of abuse.

-Even if you are unsure about filing a lawsuit, after instances of abuse, there are some steps you can take to protect yourself from further instances that include proper reporting and documentation, notifying proper authorities, and accessing reputable legal counsel to discuss your case.
+Even if you are unsure about filing a lawsuit, after instances of abuse, there are some steps you can take to protect yourself from further instances that include proper reporting and documentation, notifying the proper authorities, and accessing reputable legal counsel to discuss your case.

 Report the Abuse

 When you feel comfortable, report abuse to the officials within the institution or facility to create initial documentation.
 Report abuse to law enforcement so they may investigate, create an incident report, and take action against the abuser.
 This may be.
-If a child is involved, please report the abuse to state or local child welfare agencies.
-These agencies are required to investigate reports of child abuse.
-Contact an attorney with experience with religious abuse cases.
-They can guide you on what steps to take next.

 Create a Documentation File

-Collect evidence and documentation such as incident reports filed within the facility or with law enforcement.
-If physical injuries resulted from the abuse, medical records should be gathered in the file.
 Collect witness statements from fellow church members or staff who saw the abuse take place.
 Preserve all physical evidence like clothing or personal items.
 Take photos or videos of injuries and abuse.

 Access Medical and Mental Health Care Immediately

 Seek professional medical attention for any injuries sustained.
-Inform hospital personnel of sexual abuse and request a forensic medical exam to medically document evidence of sexual abuse.
+Inform hospital personnel of sexual abuse and request a forensic medical exam to document evidence of sexual abuse.
 Ask for a counselor referral.
 Continue medical and mental health care to manage injuries and cope with trauma.
 Access crisis intervention services and resources for abuse survivors.

 Seek Legal Help